-If the student is not successful the second time, this will be documented, and the student will be informed that the next occurrence of failure for this section of the material will be cause for corrective action.
-Additionally, before the third attempt on the positioning test, the student will be asked to retest on the anatomy.
-All of these obligations must be met within two weeks.
+Should this pattern of performance occur in any other unit of positioning instruction, the student will be dismissed from the program for failure to progress.

 The original failing scores on tests will stand in the student's record to be averaged for the grade each semester; re-testing is solely for the purpose of improving application of knowledge and for skill enhancement.